JosefAlbers/Zigon/README.md

 | Native library | 1.04 MB | — | — |
 | **WASM web build** | **386 KB** | — | — |

 For comparison: Unity WebGL is 30–50 MB, Godot Web is 15–25 MB, Electron is 150+ MB.
-Zigon's WASM bundle (compiled Zig + Raylib) is **386 KB** — you can host a complete 3D terrain explorer as a static web page.
-See example at https://josefalbers.github.io/Zigon/
+Zigon's WASM bundle (compiled Zig + Raylib) is **386 KB** — you can host a complete 3D terrain explorer as a [static web page](https://josefalbers.github.io/Zigon/).

 ## Design Philosophy